 5. Appoint an effective, competent chairperson

-The board chairperson establishes the board culture and trust required to ensure good corporate governance.
+The board chairperson plays one of the most critical roles on any board, as they establish the board culture and trust required to ensure good corporate governance.
 As the “leader” of the board, the chairperson should demonstrate strong leadership skills, sharp business acumen, and solid professional ethics.

-The chair also needs to develop a strong working relationship with the CEO, have the technical skills to conduct meetings effectively and lead the board through the decision-making process and other core board activities, such as recruitment, succession planning, orientation, and board evaluation.
+The chair should have the technical skills to conduct meetings effectively, lead the board through the decision-making process and oversee other core board activities, such as recruitment, succession planning, orientation, and board evaluation.

-While a productive relationship with the CEO is key, the chair plays a critical role in helping the board act independently, keeping directors focused on the company’s mission, ensuring the board understands its responsibilities, and maintaining appropriate boundaries with staff.
+They also need to balance a strong working relationship with the CEO with maintaining the board’s independence.
+This includes keeping directors focused on the company’s mission, ensuring the board understands its responsibilities, and maintaining appropriate boundaries with staff.

 6. Support equal voices for all board members

-Giving directors an equal voice is critical to keeping them engaged and maintaining a sense of belonging on the board for all board members.
-Many times, board meetings favour the director who is the loudest talker, which limits the perspectives needed for making sound decisions.
+Giving directors an equal voice is critical to keeping them engaged and maintaining a sense of belonging on the board.
+Many times, board meetings favor the director who is the loudest talker, which limits the perspectives needed for making sound decisions.

-Technology like board management software can further democratize the board environment.
-Board portal technology ensures that every member has the same access to updates or alerts, no matter their relationship with executives or the chair.
+Technology like board management software can help embed equality into decision-making processes.
+Board portal technology ensures that every member has the same access to information, no matter their relationship with executives or the chair.
+They can also vote, annotate documents, view progress on issues, and raise their concerns online – creating fair processes that include more introverted communication styles.

 7. Build and maintain a strong corporate governance infrastructure

 However, even well-defined policies can falter without efficient internal processes.
-Inadequate procedures can lead to poor access to information, weak communication, and uninformed decision making, leaving directors frustrated and compromising board performance.
+Disorganized procedures can lead to poor access to information, weak communication, and uninformed decision making, leaving directors frustrated and compromising board performance.

 8. Ensure the directors have the information they need, when they need it

+However, the timing of this information is also critical.
 Research on board engagement also shows that efficient board communication is a major influencer on board engagement and the effectiveness of board meetings.
-Beyond board meeting packages, also consider site visits, and individual director development programs to provide directors the information they need to contribute constructively.
+All members should have access to board briefings in time to consider all the options and make informed recommendations.

 See related: How does a board of directors portal impact board governance?